ABOUT

 Performing Gender has the firm belief that gender, sexuality, LGBTQI identities, can be questioned and explored throughout the dance language and the local engagement of the community.

-Performing Gender – Dancing in your shoes is a three-year audience development project aimed at developing a bond between cultural professionals and their local communities in the field of dance and performing arts throughout a discussion on gender in the European dance system.
+Performing Gender – Dancing in your shoes was a three-year audience development project aimed at developing a bond between cultural professionals and their local communities in the field of dance and performing arts throughout a discussion on gender in the European dance system.

 LOCAL COMMUNITIES